Westley, California

 Westley is a census-designated place (CDP) in Stanislaus County, California.
-The population was 603 at the 2010 census, down from 747 at the 2000 census.
+The population was 575 at the 2020 census.
 It is part of the Modesto Metropolitan Statistical Area.

 History

 The Oxford Tire Pile

-Oxford Energy had a major stake in a major local scrap tire pile operation.
-It was the largest single collection of waste tires on the west coast, when it mostly burnt down in 1997.
+Oxford Energy had a major stake in a large local scrap tire pile operation.
+When it mostly burnt down in 1997, it was the largest single collection of waste tires on the west coast.

-Filbin had begun trucking used tires into Ed's Tire Disposal even before construction of I-5, the road being built between 1956 and 1979, depending on location.
-Oxford Energy had begun dumping near Westley in various piles since the 1950s.
+Filbin had begun trucking used tires into Ed's Tire Disposal even before the construction of I-5 between 1956 and 1979.
+Oxford Energy had been dumping near Westley in various piles since the 1950s.

-Oxford Energy officials heard about it causing an eyesore and environmental blight in 1984 and approached both Filbin and the county, proposing the tire-to-energy project, but it was turned down on environmental grounds.
+Oxford Energy officials heard about it causing an eyesore and environmental blight and in 1984 approached both Filbin and the county, proposing the tire-to-energy project.
+However, it was turned down on environmental grounds.

-It was under a 24 hour security guarding regime in 1987.

-About 10,000-20,000 tires were being dumped there each day during 1987.
+About 10,000-20,000 tires were being dumped there each day in 1957.
+It was under a 24-hour security guard.

-In 1997, when dump had grown to about 6,000,000 tires during 1997 the state stepped in under a special local legislative mandate to dispose of them.
+Some 40 years later the dump had grown to about 6,000,000 tires.
+In 1997, the state stepped in under a special local legislative mandate to dispose of them.

-Shortly after the local photographer, Mr Burtynsky, had photographed Oxford Pile #8 during 1997, a lightning strike in the facility started a fire in the old tire pile that took weeks to extinguish.
+Shortly after a local photographer, Mr Burtynsky, had photographed Oxford Pile #8, a lightning strike in the facility started a fire that took weeks to extinguish.

 Geography

 Westley is located at 37°32′54″N 121°12′5″W (37.548255, -121.201264).
-According to the United States Census Bureau, the CDP has a total area of 1.7 sqmi, all of it land.
+According to the United States Census Bureau, the CDP has an area of 0.34 sqmi, all of it land.
+At the 2010 census, the CDP had a total area of 1.7 sqmi, all of it land.

 Westley lies at the base of the Diablo Range, in the vicinity of Ingram Creek.
 Somewhat nearby is the San Joaquin Fault.
 East of the San Joaquin Fault there is a flow pattern of alluvium reported as a mud flow.
 This flow pattern was deposited in the early Holocene period or the late Pleistocene.

 Demographics

+Westley first appeared as a census designated place in the 2000 U.S. census.